Your captions look perfect inside CapCut.

 Step 2: Change interpolation type

-- Select keyframe pair with identical values
+- Select a keyframe pair with identical values

 - Change from “Smooth” or “Linear” to “Hold” (stepped)